LittleGreenViper/LGV_Cleantime/README.md

 Once you have the module installed and imported, you use it very simply.

-    // This is a simple utility function for creating dates. func makeDate(year inYear: Int, month inMonth: Int, day inDay: Int) -> Date { Calendar(identifier: .gregorian).date(from: DateComponents(year: inYear, month: inMonth, day: inDay)) ??
+    // This is a simple utility function for creating dates from the Gregorian calendar. func makeDate(year inYear: Int, month inMonth: Int, day inDay: Int) -> Date { Calendar(identifier: .gregorian).date(from: DateComponents(year: inYear, month: inMonth, day: inDay)) ??
 Date() }

     // We make a couple of dates (the date range).